 Died: 1791, aged 35.

-The Austrian had composed several pieces well before he was 10 years old.
-As a child, he toured the European courts with his father, playing for the rich and famous.
+The Austrian composed several pieces before he was 10 years old.
+As a child, he toured the European courts with his father, playing his music for the rich and famous.

-Wolfgang died when he was only 35, and there is a bit of controversy as to whether this mask is of his face.
+Wolfgang died when he was only 35, and there is a bit of controversy as to whether this mask is really his face.

-Count von Stritetz had the death mask taken from Mozart’s face.
+Count von Stritetz had a death mask made from Mozart’s face.
 But the mask went missing in 1821 after both the count and his wife died.

-Then, in 1947, sculptor Willy Kau found this one in an Austrian antique shop.
+Then, in 1947, sculptor Willy Kau found this death mask in an Austrian antique shop.
 The sculptor, who after all worked with faces all the time, thought the mask resembled Mozart.
 He took it to the authorities to have it authenticated, but the results were inconclusive.

 Today, experts are inclined to believe the death mask is Mozart’s, but no one is 100% sure.